clux/facemaulers/east/irithyll.md

 Pass a few Shadar-Kai on the way out.
 Emissaries from Dorian, asking the Celerom to proceed with his experiment and bring forth samples.
 - Surprise: "Are you here to end my path, or do you willingly wish enter the path of suffering?"
 - Advice: "Stay on path, friend.
 The city might be gloomy, but spirits lingering outside, can be much worse.
 Oh, and be quiet on the bridge."
+(Warns of sorrowsworn in the wild MTOF231++ and a big beast under the bridge)
 - Overview: "A forsaken place.
 Undeath and lingering spirits stand on every corner.
 A few of us are continually spared."
 - He?: "I am one of the few entrusted by the raven queen with a mission, in doing so I can bring back food for the village."

 ### Irae Encounter
 Path sends you through a valley, foot prints visible, mist starting to form at your feet.
 You are clearly high up in this mountain.

-helpers: 2 vampire spawn (dim servant high schoolers), 3 flame skulls halucinatory terrain plus helpers undead above the valley and there's mist above uneven ground.
+helpers: 2 vampire spawn (dim servant high schoolers), 8 will o wisps. halucinatory terrain plus helpers undead above the valley and there's mist above uneven ground.
 She doesn't care for a fight here, at most a few rounds.
 Protections: Mind Blank, Crown of Stars, invis at will, shield up, counterspell.
 If attacked; arcane deflection reac, 19-23AC depending on conc/deflect + deals dmg.